PeterEltgroth/account-cics-microservice/README.md

 - Provides the developer with the generated .zip or creates a source code repository and provides it

 Appplication Developer
-- Extracts or fetches the archive
+- Extracts or fetches/clones the archive
 - Modifies configuration (application properties, workload, Tiltfile, etc.)
 - Ensures they are pointed at the correct development/iterate Kubernetes cluster
 - Runs `tilt up` to deploy and begin development
-    - The [Tiltfile](Tiltfile) applies the [TAP Workload](config/workload.yaml) to the developers namespace and configures live-update to synchronize local file changes to the remote Kubernetes pod.
+    - The [Tiltfile](Tiltfile) applies the [TAP Workload](config/workload.yaml) to the developers namespace and configures live update to synchronize local file changes to the remote Kubernetes pod.
-    - The initial `tilt up` will take some time as a full image build and push is run.
-After this a full build will only run if a file is changed that is not hot-loadable (e.g. a gradle build file).
+    - The initial `tilt up` takes some time as a full image build and push is run.
+After this a full build only runs if a non-live updatable file is changed, for example a gradle build file.
 - Runs `tilt down` to delete the TAP workload.

 ### Application Accelerator